Utah Rental Agreement

 • Landlord’s Name and Address (required for all leases) – Utah requires that landlords provide their contact information or that of an authorized agent.
 This ensures reliable communication in situations requiring legal notice.

-• Move-In Checklist (required for all leases) – Utah landlords must provide a move-in checklist that inventories the current condition of the rental property.
-This helps prevent abuses related to deduction from the security deposit.
+• New Tenant Disclosure (required for all leases) – Utah landlords must provide a disclosure which includes tenant eligibility criteria, information about all rent and fixed fees, and a move-in checklist that inventories the current condition of the rental property.

 • Methamphetamine Contamination Disclosure (required for some leases) – Utah landlords renting properties with any potential methamphetamine contamination must disclose this fact and provide information about active remediation efforts.
 A contaminated unit can’t be rented without remediation.